Skip to main content

 • If you notice a transaction you don’t recognize, you can dispute a credit card transaction or report a fraudulent transaction through RBC Online Banking or the RBC Mobile app.

-Sometimes, your credit card issuer will make some changes to your account.
-For example, the interest rate may increase, the grace period could shift or the way interest is calculated could change.
-Credit card companies must notify you of any significant changes in advance, so be sure to keep an eye on your statement so you don’t miss out on important information about your account.
+Anytime you apply for a credit card and receive it in the mail, it is accompanied by a package of important documents that includes the terms and conditions of your credit card.
+Be sure to review these documents to understand the specific details regarding your credit card.
+Sometimes, your credit card issuer will make some changes to your account and when they do, they will notify you of any significant changes in advance, so be sure to keep an eye on your statement so you don’t miss out on important information about your account.

 A credit card is a convenient payment tool that can be used for anything from small, everyday items to major purchases.
 By making the most of your credit card, you can avoid unnecessary fees, potentially earn rewards, and build your credit history all at the same time.
 Still deciding on a credit card?
 Take a look at our 5 Tips to Consider When Choosing a Credit Card in Canada.